 “Masks are really powerful and we should make sure they’re part of our arsenal.
 The truth is that the unvaccinated portion that’s out there is extremely vulnerable.”

 Masks have become a political flashpoint, with the Federal Aviation Administration (FAA) attributing the majority of bad behavior onboard airlines this year to mask compliance.
 Republicans in Congress have proposed a bill that would ban the federal government from requiring masks on public transport, including airplanes.

 Thus far, both government officials and airlines have refused to comment on the rumored extension.

-The federal mask mandate, originally set to expire on September 13th, will reportedly be extended through at least January 18th.
+The federal mask mandate, originally set to expire on January 18th, will reportedly be extended through at least March 18th.
 The extension will likely contribute to more bad behavior in the skies and be formally announced later today.

 image: American Airlines